anjackson/anjackson.github.io/_drafts/2017-the-elephant-in-the-library.md

 ---
 title: The Elephant in the Library
-subtitle: "Applying data-mining techniques beyond the UK Web Archive"
+subtitle: "How the tools of data science can transform the way we work"
 category: mining-web-archives
 tags: ["Data Mining"]
 layout: post